cindynyoumsigit/MachineLearning/Supervised Learning/README.txt

 # READ ME TXT

-## This is a description of how to run the code I implemented for Assignment 1.

 There are a total of 5 Jupyter notebooks, one notebook for each model I implemented.

 File 1: DecisionTree.ipynb